named-data/ChronoSync/README.md

     ./waf
     sudo ./waf install

-To build on memory constrained platform, please use `./waf -j1` instead of `./waf`.
-The command will disable parallel compilation.
+To build on memory constrained systems, please use `./waf -j1` instead of `./waf`.
+This will disable parallel compilation.

-If configured with tests (`./waf configure --with-tests`), the above commands will also generate unit tests that can be run with `./build/unit-tests`.
+If configured with tests (`./waf configure --with-tests`), the above commands will also build a suite of unit tests that can be run with `./build/unit-tests`.

 ## Reporting bugs